carloshzoghbi/latam-bots/README.md

 # LAB Shape - LATAM

-## In order to analyze the results of this LAB you must have access to the PR1 Dashboard and select the - Shape PS-Team - Enterprise ##
+## In order to analyze the results of this LAB you must have access to the PR1 Dashboard and select the Enterprise - Shape PS-Team ##

 Please clone this REPO locally in order to follow the instructions.
 - NPM is required; (can be installed using homebrew)